§ 05 · Read

 docker exec cf-gateway cat /var/log/cf/gateway-audit.jsonl | tail -5

-Each line records: the natural-language question (when the AI provided it), the exact tool dispatched, the parameters, the downstream witness call (path, latency, status), and the result returned to the AI.
-This is the forensic record — “why did the AI tell me X?” is always answerable.
+Each line records: the natural-language question (when provided), the exact tool dispatched, the parameters, the downstream call (path, latency, status), and the result returned to the AI.
+“Why did the AI tell me X?” is always answerable.

 Daily lifecycle